webmakaka/oracledba.net/website/01-docs/06-vagrant/00-index.md

 ---
 layout: page
-title: Vagrant scripts for and Oracle
+title: Vagrant scripts for Oracle
 permalink: /vagrant/
 ---

-# Vagrant scripts for and Oracle
+# Vagrant scripts for Oracle

 Video about installation Oracle Linux 8 and Oracle 19C by Vagrant + ssh scripts.